What’s the point of Brand Guidelines?

-Brand guidelines can be a purely visual thing and that’s important you brand is expressed consistently to look at but what is even more important is what is under the hood about why you exist and what you value so everything created after that point aligns.
+Brand guidelines can be purely visual and that’s important you brand is expressed consistently to look at but what is even more important is what is under the hood about why you exist and what you value so everything created after that point aligns.

 I was speaking with a management consultant recently and he said the biggest challenge a lot of his fashion clients were facing was how to express themselves with their marketing.

 Often they were not defining their brand pillars and really struggled to know how to create a meaningful campaign.
 Essentially you are left with no direction to art direct a shoot and end up looking like every other fashion brand who have no core concepts linking their strategy to the creative.

 The level you will need to go to to define your brand will vary if you are a startup compared with a global brand but you will have a document which will define you as a business.
 This is important both internally and externally.

 Internally, your employees and even yourself, understand what matters which can help guide all business decisions.

 Also externally, whether you use freelancers or agencies, they have a very clear idea in their head what the work they do for you needs to be measured against to ensure it’s ‘on brand’ or as consistent as you can make it in plain English.

 With the advancements in technology, it may be more common in the future to have a centrally stored digital brand guidelines that can be updated instantaneously.
 A document that needs to be emailed digitally can cause issues with ensuring the right version is being used especially if it details the creation of new assets.

 So if you don’t have a brand guidelines in place, ensure you develop one.
 If you do, ensure someone is championing the brand and ensuring everything is consistent.